microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end to end.md

 7. Click **OK**, this will send all Azure level configuration and diagnostic events to the Log Analytics workspace

-### Task 4: Configure Diagnostic Logging on IoT Hub
+### Task 4: Configure diagnostic logging on IoT Hub

 1. Open your Azure Portal